Featherdale Wildlife Park vs Taronga Zoo – which animal encounter should you visit with kids? Continue reading to find out what to expect from both.

 Featherdale Wildlife Park plays a vital role in many conservation efforts throughout the country.
 Recent studies have been carried out on key species by universities and other zoological institutions to assist and identify many challenges facing wildlife.

-The Park has some partnerships with government, non-government and, wildlife conservation groups to help with long term management programs for some of our endangered species.
-It is also one of the only Wildlife Parks in New South Wales to be endorsed by the Australian Koala Foundation, which is an organisation dedicated to the conservation of the wild koala and its habitat.
+The park has some partnerships with government, non-government and, wildlife conservation groups to help with long term management programs for some of our endangered species.
+It is also one of the only wildlife parks in New South Wales to be endorsed by the Australian Koala Foundation, which is an organisation dedicated to the conservation of the wild koala and its habitat.

-Opening Hours for Featherdale Wildlife Park
+Opening Hours at Featherdale Wildlife Park

-What are your favourite wildlife encounters?
+Share in the Comments.
+What are your favourite animal encounters?